-In late August, fans around the world were shocked by the unexpected death of “Black Panther” star Chadwick Boseman, who had not disclosed his four-year battle with colon cancer.
+In late August of 2020, fans around the world were shocked by the unexpected death of “Black Panther” star Chadwick Boseman, who had not disclosed his four-year battle with colon cancer.
 The actor had made many visits to pediatric cancer centers as his fame grew over the past few years, but he kept his diagnosis silent while shining a light on others.

 Boseman also shone a light on something you might not know: Younger people, especially younger Black men and women, have a higher incidence of colorectal cancer and death than any other racial group in the United States, for reasons that are not yet fully understood.

 Although deaths from colorectal cancer have decreased in recent years, it remains the third-leading cause of cancer-related deaths in men and women, and is expected to be linked with some 53,200 deaths in 2020 alone.

 An estimated 90% of people who die from colorectal cancer are over the age of 50, but people under the age of 50 who are diagnosed with the disease are more likely to have advanced cases.
 This year, an estimated 12% of colorectal cancer cases will occur in people under 50, following a trend of higher rates of colorectal cancer in young adults that has been tracking since the mid-1980s.

 Rising Rates in Younger People Is “Problematic”

 Mary Reid, MSPH, PhD, Director of Cancer Screening and Survivorship at Roswell Park, says there are many lingering questions about why younger people, and younger Black men and women in particular, are at higher risk of developing colorectal cancer.

 With older patients, cases are more likely to be due to environmental factors, such as a poor diet, lack of exercise and smoking.
 Younger patients might have a higher risk due to genetic factors or family history, making their tumors slightly different from those found in older patients, with a different genetic makeup.